NICHOLAS85/dynamic-wall/README.md

 #### Cronjob

 You can use a cron to call the script.
-I offer an onliner with no need for the `dynamic` script
+Make sure you just comment out the while bits and leave the rest.
 ```
 */30 * * * * ~/bin/dynamic`
 ```